Matthew Gould: NHS England

 In May 2019, Gould was appointed as the first chief executive of NHSX, which oversees digitisation of NHS England and commissions projects from NHS Digital and other bodies.
 NHSX came to public notice in April 2020 after it commissioned NHS COVID-19, a contact tracking app to monitor the spread of COVID-19, which was later dropped by the UK government in favour of an Apple/Google-developed alternative.
 Michael Gove, Cabinet Office minister, described Gould as an "inspirational public servant" when replying to questions on the app in the Commons in April 2020.

 When NHSX was merged into NHS Digital in February 2022, Gould was appointed dual roles as the National Director for Digital Transformation in NHS England, and Director General for Digital Transformation in the Department of Health and Social Care.
 He left these roles in April 2022.

 Zoological Society of London

-Gould served as CEO for the Zoological Society of London (ZSL) between September 2022 and November 2025.
+Gould was CEO of the Zoological Society of London (ZSL) between September 2022 and November 2025.
+He resigned from the position amid an independent investigation into claims of "unacceptable workplace behaviour".

 Personal life

 Gould married Celia Leaberry in 2009, and their first daughter was born at the Tel Aviv Sourasky Medical Center in April 2011.
 Their second daughter was also born in Israel, in May 2013.
 They lived at the British Ambassador's official residence in Ramat Gan with three cats and two dogs.

 Gould received an honorary doctorate from Ben Gurion University in December 2012.

-As of 2022, he lives in Somerset with his wife and two daughters.
+As of 2022, he lived in Somerset with his wife and two daughters.